• Mental Health

 Fortunately, there are various therapy options for video gaming addiction.
 Though treatment differs from traditional substance addiction options, they are similar in many ways.
 For example, one of the most common approaches for video game addiction is cognitive behavioral therapy (CBT).
 A mental health professional and client work together to restructure maladaptive beliefs and values along with corresponding thoughts, emotions, and behaviors associated with gaming.

 Therapists will also address these if other diagnoseable conditions or issues are present alongside problematic video gaming.
 This goal may be accomplished using CBT or a combination of therapeutic measures.
-Finding a therapist that meets your specific needs can be daunting, but using an online therapist directory is the best place to start.
+Finding an online therapist that meets your specific needs can be daunting, but using an online therapist directory is the best place to start.

 Final Thoughts